-This book examines issues related with the concepts of space, time and causality in the context of modern physics and ancient Indian traditions.
-It looks at similarity & convergence of these concepts of modern physics with those discussed in ancient Indian wisdom.
-The volume brings the methodology of empiricism and introspection together and seeks synergy among these two strands.
-It discusses wide-ranging themes including the quantum vacuum as ultimate reality; quantum entanglement and metaphysics of relations; identity and individuality; and, dark energy and anti-matter as discussed in physics and in Indian philosophical schools like Vedanta, Yoga, Buddhist, Kashmiri Shaivism and Jaina Philosophy.
+This book examines issues related to the concepts of space, time and causality in the context of modern physics and ancient Indian traditions.
+It looks at the similarity and convergence of these concepts of modern physics with those discussed in ancient Indian wisdom.
+The volume brings the methodologies of empiricism and introspection together to highlight the synergy between these two strands.
+It discusses wide-ranging themes including the quantum vacuum as ultimate reality, quantum entanglement and metaphysics of relations, identity and individuality, and dark energy and anti-matter as discussed in physics and in Indian philosophical schools like Vedanta, Yoga, Buddhist, Kashmiri Shaivism and Jaina Philosophy.

 First of its kind, this book will be an essential read for scholars and researches of philosophy, Indian philosophy, philosophy of science, theoretical physics and social science.